kherron13/330_project3/SRS.md

 **Availability:** The application should be ready to operate at all times.
 Even if the internet connection is faulty, the user should still be able to access and view his data.
+The user is able to view his notes even when working online and the notifications should run fine.

 **Adaptability:** the majority of the features are intuitive, and it is highly likely our users are familiar with other applications that share the same features so for the most part our users familiar with the features.
+The only thing the user would need to regulate personally would be the time between break/study sessions.

 **Flexibility:** allows the user to adjust his study/ break intervals.
 Should work online and offline.

 **Testability:** we will use our fellow classmates as a small, but testable group of subjects.
+Testing for the most basic errors such as: saving an empty note, saving when offline, etc.

 **Usability:** our app should be intuitive and as such would take little for the user to get accustomed to.
 The user should experience no problem displaying and saving information.
+A person without previous knowledge should be able to use/navigate the app and be able to familiarize themselves with the features fairly quickly.

 **Appendix: Analysis Models**